chanzo/script-launcher/src/README.md

 Script Launcher provides a more flexible way to manage your 'package.json' scripts.
 The following list, is a summary of some of these extra features:

 * Use an array to start scripts sequentially.
-* Use an array to start  scripts in parallel.
+* Use an array to start  scripts concurrently.
-* Use the environment values on Linux, Mac and Windows in a consistent manner.
+* Use the environment and argument values on Linux, Mac and Windows in a consistent manner.
 * Use script functions with arguments.
 * Use an interactive landing menu, so a new developer get can start on your project more easily.